How to Segregate Your Crypto Assets

 Larry, an experienced Web3 enthusiast, is using a hardware wallet, knowing it’s best to keep his keys offline.
-Today, he’s busy registering for an upcoming mint and is interacting with the registration site to be in with a chance of getting onto the allow list for his favourite project.
+Today, he’s busy registering for an upcoming mint and is interacting with the registration site to be in with a chance of getting onto the allow list for his favorite project.

-What Larry doesn’t know is that a scammer has managed to hack the minting registration site, creating a “pop-up” that appears to be an innocent part of the sign-up process – it seems normal, so Larry signs the pop-up.
+What Larry doesn’t know is that a scammer has managed to hack the minting registration site, creating a “pop-up” that appears to be an innocent part of the sign-up process.
+It seems normal, so Larry signs the pop-up.

 Big mistake – in reality, doing this gives the scammer access to the entire contents of Larry’s wallet, and there is no way of reversing it.
-It’s an innocent mistake that could happen to anyone, but in the world of Web3, this type of scenario is something all of us need to anticipate.
+It’s an innocent mistake that could happen to anyone.
+But in the world of Web3, this type of scenario is something all of us need to anticipate.

 So what’s in Larry’s wallet?

 Unfortunately for Larry, he had been keeping all of his NFTs in the same wallet he used to sign this transaction.
 Like many degens, this little mistake cost him dearly, as all of those NFTs can now be spirited out of the wallet by the scammer – Larry opened the door, after all.

 But this didn’t need to be the case.
 In an ideal version of this scenario, losses from this type of mistake would be minimal.
 By segregating your crypto assets, you can insure yourself and your collection against this type of mistake.